Oskar-Idland/FYS-STK4155-Projects/README.md

 Franke function data, which we used to validate our implementation.

 ##### Neural Networks
-- `FNN.py`: Contains the classes for the neural networks.
+- `FFNN.py`: Contains the classes for the neural networks.
 - `nn_Franke.ipynb`: Contains the analysis of the Franke function to validate the implementation of neural net- works.
 - `nn_breast_cancer.ipynb`: Contains the analysis of the breast cancer data using neural networks.
-This is where we truly optimize the hyperparameters of the neural networks.
+This is where we train a neural network model and tune the hyperparameters for a standard classification problem.
-- `activation_funcs.py`: Contains the activation functions used in the neural networks. cost_funcs.py: Contains the cost functions used in the neural networks.
+- `activation_funcs.py`: Contains the activation functions used in the neural networks.

+cost_funcs.py: Contains the cost functions used in the neural networks.
 - `cost_funcs.py`: Contains the cost functions used in the